JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-29-hop-skip-and-a-jump.md

 ![fishing-rod-sunrise](/images/fishing-rod-sunrise.jpg)

+*Ready to snag a monster!*

 This time the shelf was even more dramatic than in Bimini.
 Our depth finder jumped from around one-hundred feet to over eight-hundred in the blink of an eye.
 I wonder what this place would look like without water.
 I am imagining a breathtaking valley lined with incredibly sheer cliffs, the immense mountains towering miles into the air from the canyon floor.

 ![toto-chart](/images/toto-chart.jpg)

+*Bathymetry lines ranging from 1444 feet (left) to 13 feet (right)

 Again we pulled our lures along the edge of the shelf and almost immediately we had a fish on.
 I hopped on the reel and brought it in close.
 It was another barracuda.
 I grabbed the pliers, got the hook out, and we sent him back to the depths.
 Now it's time to catch a real fish, we sent the lures back out and the waiting game continued.

 After dragging them for a while with no action we checked the baits.
 Unfortunately for us, two of our lines had intersected.
 Calling it a mess would be an understatement, the lines were so twisted together it was a nightmare.
-We lost valuable fishing time untangling the rats' nest and ended up empty handed.
+We lost valuable fishing time untangling the rats' nest.

 ![rats-nest](/images/rats-nest.jpg)

-*I guess you win some, lose some*
+*It's tough to catch fish without the lines in the water*

 We turned our course east and headed for Nassau, almost immediately our depth gauge maxed out and started flashing.
 Our charts show depths of over sixty-five hundred feet in the Tongue of the Ocean, it really makes me feel insignificant.
 If the security of the boat suddenly disappeared the terror would be immeasurable.